 Critical Thinking : the ability to discern what is probably right and what is probably wrong.
 A 6 hour lip gloss?
 You didn’t even expect that to be true.
 There’s no 2 hour lip gloss out there, unless you’re a mannequin, the plastic kind.
 Forget 6.

 The product is plenty nice, and reasonably priced, whatever that means in cosmetics.
-Heavens, I’m being snarky today, but there is too much undeserved cosmetic raving going on out there.
+There is too much undeserved cosmetic raving going on out there.
 Every week brings a new rave.
-That’s how you came to have a used-it-once drawer.
+That’s how you came to have a Used It Once drawer.
 I’m just trying to keep the reality glasses in place so you never add one more item to that drawer.
 I am nice enough to say that there was nothing about the application that I didn’t like, besides the sinking ship of 6 hour expectations.
-This is also a nice product to apply over a lipstick, long wear or otherwise to keep it going till lunchtime without needing a mirror.
+I found it somewhat oily and disappearing compared to many of the longer lasting glosses.

 I swatch lip gloss between 2 pieces of tape to avoid having gunk all over my purse.
 I can spread it around and look at the nuances of the colour when I get home to daylight.
 I can see the colour next to other tones, because colour is all about comparison.